Marginal Cost Definition & Formula

 In below template is the data of the manufacturing company for the calculation.

 So the total calculation of marginal cost will be-

 Uses and Relevance

-- IT is used to calculate the incremental cost of production.
+- It is used to calculate the incremental cost of production.

-- It is helps to make production decisions.
+- It helps to make production decisions.

 Marginal cost can be said as an extra expense on producing one additional unit.
-It helps management to make the best decision for the company and utilize its resources in a better and profitable way as with quantity profit increase if the price is greater than this cost.
+It helps management to make the best decision for the company and utilize its resources in a better and profitable way as with quantity profit increase if the price is higher than this cost.

-This has been a guide to Marginal Cost Formula and its definition.
+This article has been a guide to Marginal Cost Formula and its definition.
 Here we learn how to calculate the marginal cost and its uses along with practical examples.
 You can learn more about Accounting from the following articles –